Im0/ansible-audit/README.md

 ```

 Tested with:
-* ansible 2.3.0.0 & 2.3.1.0
+* ansible 2.3.0.0, 2.3.1.0, 2.4.3 & 2.5.0
 * python version = 2.7.12

 ## Playbook example

-'ignore_errors: yes' is required as we don't want ansible stopping on failure.
+`ignore_errors: yes` is required as we don't want ansible stopping on failure.

-'changed_when: false' is required as the commands/shell should NOT change any state.
+`changed_when: false` is required as the commands/shell should NOT change any state.
 We don't want ansible saying the result of the task is changed.

 ```